-The Company holds no foreign currency, and thus is not exposed to foreign currency risk.
+The Company operates primarily in Canadian dollars, but holds minimal foreign currency, and thus is exposed to foreign currency risk.

 (iii) Other price risk

 Other price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market prices, other than those arising from interest rate risk.